 Back in Atlantic County, the trial for the check forgery case did get started.
 The jurors wore masks and were spread out in the gallery instead of sitting in the jury box.
 The courtroom was outfitted with plastic barriers.

 Two days before the start of that trial, the judge had questioned potential jurors, a process called voir dire, via Zoom.
 Of those, 44 potential jurors were brought to the courthouse in Mays Landing the following day, and 14 jurors were empaneled after in-person questioning, according to the judiciary.

 At the trial, jurors wore clear plastic masks provided by the court and sat apart in the gallery where families and spectators usually sit.
-Anyone wishing to observe the trial had to watch via a video feed online or in a viewing room at the courthouse, according to a court spokeswoman.
+According to a court spokeswoman, anyone wishing to observe the trial had to watch via a video feed online or in a courthouse viewing room.

 In court, everyone remained masked for the most part, except for the judge, the attorneys while they gave their opening statements from behind barriers, and the witness when she was seated on the stand.